The Knoydart Wilderness one…

 Once on the saddle, the going was a little easier but for the first time we became aware of the sun starting to drop in the sky.

-Walking the ridge was fun; we knew the drops were either side of us, but weren’t so steep that it jangled any nerves.
+Walking the ridge was fun; there were drops either side of us, but they weren’t so steep that it jangled any nerves.

-We didn’t just have the peak to ourselves, we couldn’t see another living being or anything man made, save for the single boat we could see in Loch Nevis away to the west.
+We didn’t just have the peak to ourselves, we couldn’t see another thing, save for the single sailing boat seemingly floating in Loch Nevis away to the west.
 The view was spectacular, without a cloud in the sky or a midge to bother us.
 It was also deadly quiet, the wind, for once, absent.
-Satisfaction of having made it to the top was tinged with a slight unease as the coast still looked a long way away and we could also guess as to where Inverie itself lay.
-The sun, along with the temperature was dropping.
-We followed the ridge to the right, crested the final peak and started our descent.
+Satisfaction of having made it to the top was tinged with slight unease as the coast still looked a long way away and we could only guess as to where Inverie itself lay.
+The sun, along with the temperature was dropping, and so we followed the ridge to the right, crested the final peak and started our descent.

 I’ll be honest, navigating off the peak was pure guess work.
-Without a path, or a trusted route (we’d stopped looking at it along time ago), we criss-crossed bog and bolder field on repeat.
+Without a path, or a trusted route (we’d long since stopped looking at the phone route), we criss-crossed bog and bolder field, picking the route by what looked easiest to descend.
 We could see a path down in the valley that followed the river and disappeared into woodland and so we walked in that vague direction.
 Thankfully it worked and a little under an hour later we reached a bridge, crossed the river and picked up a 4 x 4 track.
-We felt like we made it.

 We walked in to The Old Forge as last orders were called.
 This is what we’d come for.
-As live music played, food, beer and an Auchentoshan were ordered many hours after our table reservation had come and gone.
+With live music playing, food, beer and an Auchentoshan were ordered, many hours after our table reservation had come and gone.

 End note